Full List of Food in the Bible

 This is why I believe in eating fresh, wholesome and natural food.
 When cooked or eaten raw, these foods nourish your cells, provide you with a great amount of energy, and help you thrive and feel your best - just like those centenarians in the Bible!

-You What You Eat - Eat Right, Feel Your Best
+Eat Right, Feel Your Best

 Or do you sometimes feel lethargic, heavy, or perhaps a little unbalanced and ungrounded afterward?